Microbiology Certification - M, MB (ASCP)

 Additional requirements may exist for previously certified or licensed microbiologists depending on their last date of certification.
 For example, California has three licensing pathways: 1) a California state license only, 2) ASCP certification and California state licensure, and 3) a licensure pathway for valid ASCP-certified microbiologists.

-Applicants are advised to research the licensing requirements unique to the states in which they will seek work.
+Applicants are advised to research the licensing requirements unique to the states where they will seek work.